A trilinear approach to square function and local smoothing estimates for the wave operator: Decoupling norms

 To prove Theorem \ref{thm:sqfEst} we need a trilinear interpolation lemma.
-Before stating the lemma let us define a notation, which will be repeatedly used in the remaining parts of this paper.
-We define $\underline\prod$ by
+Before stating the lemma let us define a notation $\underline\prod$, which will be repeatedly used in the remaining parts of this paper.
+For $A_1, A_2, A_3 \in \mathbb C$, let $\underline \Pi A_i$ denote the geometric mean of their absolute values; that is,

 From simple calculations it is easy to see the followings.
+If $A$, $A_i$ and $B_i$ are complex numbers for $i=1,2,3$, then